barrelstrength/craft-master/README.md

 		'bootstrap' => ['my-module', 'my-new-module'],
 		'securityKey' => 'ADD_SECURITY_KEY',
 	And we can include this module as the first dependency in our project.

+We don't exclude the vendor folder in gitignore.